kpopper/allele/README.md

 To create a fresh app from the Allele template with a remote environment on Heroku, simply run:

-`rails new app_name -d mysql -m https://raw.github.com/sidekickstudios/allele/master/allele.rb`
+`rails new app_name -d postgresql -m https://raw.github.com/sidekickstudios/allele/master/allele.rb`

 ## What's included